makrai/notes/acheampong21-Transformer-emotion-review-iccwam.md

 # Abstract

-* The models are fine-tuned on the ISEAR data to distinguish emotions into anger, disgust, sadness, fear, joy, shame, and guilt.
-Using the same
+* The models are fine-tuned on the ISEAR data to distinguish emotions into anger, disgust, sadness, fear, joy, shame, and guilt
   | RoBERTa	| XLNet	  | BERT	  | DistilBERT	|
   | 0.7431	| 0.7299	| 0.7009	| 0.6693	    |